gooddata/gooddata-ui-sdk/libs/sdk-ui-vis-commons/api/sdk-ui-vis-commons.api.md

     getColorByGuid: typeof getColorByGuid;
     getColorMappingPredicate: typeof getColorMappingPredicate;
 };

+// Warning: (ae-internal-missing-underscore) The name "DEFAULT_LEGEND_CONFIG" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const DEFAULT_LEGEND_CONFIG: {
+    enabled: boolean;
+    position: string;
+};

+// Warning: (ae-internal-missing-underscore) The name "FLUID_LEGEND_THRESHOLD" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const FLUID_LEGEND_THRESHOLD = 768;

+// Warning: (ae-internal-missing-underscore) The name "FluidLegend" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export class FluidLegend extends React_2.PureComponent<IFluidLegendProps, any> {
+    constructor(props: any);
+    // (undocumented)
+    static defaultProps: any;
+    // (undocumented)
+    render(): JSX.Element;
+    // (undocumented)
+    renderPaging(): JSX.Element;
+    // (undocumented)
+    renderSeries(itemWidth: any, visibleItemsCount: any): JSX.Element;
+    // (undocumented)
+    toggleShowAll(): void;
+}

+// Warning: (ae-internal-missing-underscore) The name "formatLegendLabel" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function formatLegendLabel(value: number, format: string | undefined, diff: number, numericSymbols: string[]): string;

 // Warning: (ae-internal-missing-underscore) The name "getAtributeColorAssignment" should be prefixed with an underscore because the declaration is marked as @internal
 //